 - study, live and socialise within the University in a co-operative, inclusive way

 - demonstrate a commitment to upholding the University’s policies on sexual violence and on equality, inclusion and diversity.

-2.1 The persons responsible for the proper management of on-campus residences, and the enforcement of this Regulation are the Director of Staff and Student Accommodation, the Director of Wellbeing and Safeguarding and, the Residential Life Team (RLT) comprising the Senior Wardens, Wardens, Deputy Wardens, Sub-Wardens and Resident Tutors.
+2.1 The persons responsible for the proper management of on-campus residences, and the enforcement of this Regulation are the Director of Staff and Student Accommodation, the Director of Wellbeing and Safeguarding and, the Residential Community Team (RCT) comprising the Head of Residential Community, Residential Community Coordinators and Residential Community Assistants.
 Students are expected to comply with all reasonable requests from these individuals, noting that their primary role is a key part of the University’s welfare and support network.

 2.2 On-campus residential accommodation is defined as the confines, vicinity and precincts of the dwellings and associated social spaces within which students are contracted to be resident, which are located and managed on one of the University of Warwick’s campuses by the University.

 2.3 Students who are resident on campus are responsible for the conduct of any invited visitor(s) to their residence.
 This Regulation applies to students who are visiting on-campus residential accommodation, even if they are not themselves resident on campus.

 (3) Disciplinary Offences within or the confines or in the vicinity, and precincts of on-campus residential accommodation and associated social spaces